kjolley/BIGSdb_documentation/data_query/0040_search_allelic_profiles.rst

 Batch profile queries
 *********************
-To lookup scheme definitions, e.g. the sequence type for multiple profiles, click 'Batch profile query' from the sequence definition contents page.
+To lookup scheme definitions, e.g. the sequence type for multiple profiles, click 'In a batch' from the 'Search for allelic profiles' section of the sequence definition contents page.

 .. image:: /images/data_query/batch_profile1.png